5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 </details>

 ## <a name='ii.-preparations'></a>II.
 Preparations
-Creating a Layout-ID for AppleALC is possibly one of the more challenging tasks for "regular" hackintosh users who are not programmers (me included).
+Creating a Layout-ID for AppleALC is one of the more challenging tasks for "regular" hackintosh users who are not programmers (me included).
 It's not only challenging and time consuming, it's also confusing and requires a lot of tools and prep work.
 So let's get it out the way right away.

-### <a name='obtaining-an-audio-codec-dump-in-linux'></a>Obtaining an Audio CODEC dump in Linux
+### Obtaining an Audio CODEC dump in Linux
 Unfortunately, Codec dumps obtained with Clover/OpenCore can't be processed by the tools required to convert and visualize the data inside of them.
 Codec dumps created in Linux, however, can be processed by these tools just fine.[^1]

 Therefore, we need to use (a live version of) Linux to create the codec dump without having to actually install Linux.
 We can use Ventoy for this.
 It prepares a USB flash drive which can run almost any ISO directly without having to create a USB installer.